-That is because although people like choice, they become overwhelmed by it.
-Hicks Law perfectly demonstrates this.
-It states there is a measurable increase in how long it takes somebody to choose as the number of options goes up.
+The reason for this is that although people like choice, they become overwhelmed by it.
+Hick’s Law perfectly demonstrates this.
+It states that there is a measurable increase in how long it takes somebody to make a decision as the number of options that are available goes up.

 That delay in decision making can prove damaging on an ecommerce site because it tends to result in users giving up.
-They are paralyzed by the decision and so decide to go away and think about it.
+They are paralyzed by the decision, and so, they decide to go away and think about it.
 That will significantly reduce the number of people who eventually make a purchase.

 "That delay in decision making can prove damaging on an ecommerce site because it tends to result in users giving up."

 Worst still, choice paralysis isn’t just limited to product selection.
 Users can be equally paralyzed trying to choose between navigational elements such as product categorization.
-They are forced to think too much and so give up.
+They are forced to think too much and so they can also give up here.

 I know it can be hard to convince clients to limit the choice they offer on their sites, but there is some strong evidence to support your cause.

-On days where they sold 24 varieties, they saw a mere 4 percent conversion rate.
+On days where they sold 24 varieties, they saw a mere four percent conversion rate.
 However, when they offered only six choices, that figure rose to a staggering 31 percent.
 Limiting choice works.

 That experiment perfectly demonstrates both the problem and the solution.
 However, I am not naive.
 Despite the evidence, you will not always be able to persuade clients to reduce choice.
 The next best option is to hide some of those choices.

 Unlike a stall in a grocery store, we have more flexibility online regarding how products are displayed.
-We can highlight some options and de-emphasis others.
+We can highlight some options and de-emphasize others.

 But there is another factor at play here.
 Our inability to make a decision is not just about the number of choices.
 It is also about how clear those choices are from one another.